-An NFS call summary for the process.
-This has the same fields as the global System NFS Call Summary.
+A summary of the hypervisor calls for the process; this has the same fields as the global Hypervisor Calls Summary.
 It also includes elapsed time information if the -e flag is specified.

-If the process was executing an NFS call at the end of the trace, a pending NFS call summary will be printed.
-This has the Accumulated Time and Sequence Number fields.
+Pending Hypervisor Calls If the process was executing a hypervisor call at the end of the trace, a pending hypervisor call summary will be printed.
+This has the Accumulated Time and Hypervisor

+Call fields.
 It also includes elapsed time information if the -e flag is specified.